Luke Kuechly: 2018

-2019 season: final season
+2019

 In Week 2 against the Tampa Bay Buccaneers, Kuechly made 17 tackles, including 2.5 tackles for loss and tackling running back Peyton Barber in his own endzone for a safety as the Panthers lost 20–14.
 In Week 5 of the regular season Luke Kuechly had a game-high 12 tackles and the game-sealing pass deflection on the last play.
 He also reached a milestone with 1,000 career tackles, becoming the first player in NFL history to do so in his first eight seasons and the fastest to reach the mark in only 107 games.
 In Week 6 against the Tampa Bay Buccaneers in London, Kuechly recorded his first interception of the season off Jameis Winston in the 37–26 win.
 In Week 8 against the San Francisco 49ers, Kuechly recorded a team high 10 tackles and intercepted Jimmy Garoppolo once in the 51–13 loss.
 In Week 15 against the Seattle Seahawks, Kuechly recorded a team high 17 tackles during the 30–24 loss.
-In the 2019 season, Kuechly finished with 144 total tackles, 12 passes defensed, two interceptions, and one safety.
-He was named to the Pro Bowl for the seventh time.
+In the 2019 season, Kuechly finished with 144 total tackles, 12 passes defended, two interceptions, and one safety.
+He was named to the Pro Bowl for the seventh consecutive year.

 Retirement

-On January 14, 2020, Kuechly announced his retirement.
+On January 14, 2020, Kuechly announced his retirement at the age of 28 due to the effects of his various concussions.

 Kuechly was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.

 Post-playing career

 After retiring, Kuechly considered becoming a broadcaster or coach before deciding to enter scouting.
 On June 4, 2020, he returned to the Panthers as a pro scout.
 Kuechly resigned from his scout position in the 2021 offseason.

 In August 2021, he was seen at a Buffalo Bills practice assisting his former defensive coordinator Sean McDermott.

+In 2022, Kuechly joined the Panthers' radio broadcast team as an analyst.
+He announced seven games in that first season.
+In 2024, Kuechly added television announcing duties when CBS Sports hired him as an analyst for its coverage of college football.